 Are you looking for a flexible healthcare profession in integrative medicine?
 Do you enjoy having a one-on-one connection with people?
-If so, becoming a massage therapist may be for you.
-Let Allegany College of Maryland's Therapeutic Massage program educate you in this growing health care career.
+If so, becoming a massage therapist may be a great move for you.
+Let Allegany College of Maryland's Massage Therapy program educate you in this ever-expanding health care field.

-Comprised of non-clinical and clinical components, our program blends the science of anatomy and physiology with the art of massage.
-Our program's therapeutic massage clinic, held on-site in our Allied Health building, gives you the chance to practice Swedish, deep tissue, myofascial release, and alternative therapies.
+Our program's massage therapy clinic, held on-site in our Allied Health building, gives you the chance to practice Swedish, deep tissue, myofascial release, and alternative therapies.
 (You must have a satisfactory health record on file prior to your clinical experience.)
 In addition to clinic experiences, you'll have the opportunity for fieldwork practice in seated massage.

 Massage Therapy has been designated on the list of the top 25 fastest growing occupations by the US Department of Labor.
 In addition, with America's increasing emphasis on wellness, students completing this program have a number of employment opportunities.
 Although the program doesn't guarantee employment, Massage Therapists are currently working in medical settings, spa and health club settings, as well as working for established therapists in private practices.
 Some even establish their own businesses.
 The average hourly salary for a massage therapist ranges from $20 to $40 depending on the locality and the setting.

-Our Therapeutic Massage Program is accredited by the Commission on Massage Therapy Accreditation, and approved by the Maryland Higher Education Commission and the Board of Chiropractic and Massage Therapy Examiners.
+Our Massage Therapy Program is accredited by the Commission on Massage Therapy Accreditation, and approved by the Maryland Higher Education Commission and the Board of Chiropractic and Massage Therapy Examiners.

-As a Therapeutic Massage program student, you'll expand your knowledge and gain education through a variety of challenging courses, including:
+As a Massage Therapy program student, you'll expand your knowledge and gain education through a variety of challenging courses, including:

 - Massage, Anatomy, Physiology and Movement